Determining Tax Filing Status

 Single Filers

-The single filing status generally applies to individuals who are unmarried on the last day of the tax year.
+Generally, the single filing status applies to those not married on the final day of the tax year.
 This includes someone who divorces or separates from their spouse during the year.
-Some single individuals will also be eligible to file as a widow, widower, or head of household, depending on their situation.
+Depending on their situation, some single individuals will also be eligible to file as a widow, widower, or head of household.

 Married Filing Jointly

 If you're married at the end of the year, you and your spouse may file a joint return.
-While you also have the option of filing separately, most married taxpayers will find filing jointly benefits them more financially.
+While you can also file separately, most married taxpayers will find filing jointly benefits them more financially.
 Since your marital status is determined on the last day of a tax year, you can file jointly if you get married during the year.

 One notable exception to the rule of your marital status at the end of the tax year applying for the entire year is when one spouse dies during the year.
 In that situation, you can still file as married filing jointly for the year they died.
 If a taxpayer remarries the same year their spouse dies, they can no longer file a joint return with their deceased spouse but could file a joint return with their new spouse.

-When it comes to determining your marriage status, the IRS relies on the laws of your state governing marriage, separation, and divorce.
+When determining your marriage status, the IRS relies on the laws of your state governing marriage, separation, and divorce.

 Married Filing Separately